18 Wheeler Accident Cases

 In a 2002 study carried out by the Federal Motor Carrier Safety Administration (FMSCA), roughly 37% of all truck accidents were attributable to driver error.
 Speeding was the most common cause of 18 wheeler accidents, followed by running off the road and drifting between lanes.
 While safety experts and industry advocates disagree, consumer groups have expressed concern that increased pressure to deliver freight faster and cheaper is likely to result in more truckers speeding to meet deadlines.
 Additionally, new regulations that allow truck drivers to drive longer hours may lead to more driver fatigue and an increased risk for truck accidents.

-At the law office of Stephen Boutros, we understand changes in the trucking industry and how they impact driver behavior and company decisions.
-We have the resources needed to investigate the cause of a 18 wheeler accident and hold negligent truck drivers and negligent trucking companies financially liable for the injuries and fatalities they case.
+At the law office of Stephen Boutros, I understand changes in the trucking industry and how they impact driver behavior and company decisions.
+I have the resources needed to investigate the cause of a 18 wheeler accident and hold negligent truck drivers and negligent trucking companies financially liable for the injuries and fatalities they case.

-If you have been seriously injured in a truck accident, contact truck accident attorney Stephen Boutros today and schedule an appointment to learn how we can help you recover your financial losses.
+If you have been seriously injured in a truck accident, contact truck accident attorney Stephen Boutros today and schedule an appointment.

 Causes of 18 Wheeler Accidents